2025 Full Conference Programme

 Cocktails

-Every endeavour has been made to make sure this programme is as accurate as possible it is subject to change.
+Every endeavour has been made to make sure this programme is as accurate as possible; however, it is subject to change.

 Click here for registration details